-Data security has been a concern since the dawn of the spoken word, and breaches throughout history have led to both good and bad results for society.
+Data security has been a concern since the down of the spoken word, and breaches foroughout history have led to both good and bad results for society.
 Today, with our information being mostly digital, hacks have become even more common.
-Employment of information security analysts, web developers and computer network architects is projected to grow 22% from 2010 to 20201 - faster than the average for all occupations.
-So, when did these data breaks begin?
+Employment of information security analysis, web developers and composer network urchitects is projected to grow 22% from 2010 to 2020! - faster than the overage for all occupations: So, when did fless data breaks begin?
 Here are some of history's top information breaches.

-November 5, 1605

-A scheme to kill King James I using 36 barrels of gunpowder that Guy Fawkes was guarding was uncovered.
+THE GUNPOWDER PLOT November 5, 1605 A scheme to kill King Januar I using 36 bornels of garspowder that Guy Fawkes was guoteding was uncovered munchings

-THE MIDNIGHT RIDE April 18, 1775 Paul Revere warns colonists about movement of British troops.
+THE MIDNIGHT RIDE April 18, 1775 Paul Revers wome columbs about movement of British moops empoign committee HEARTLAND PAYMENT SYSTEMS

-THE ENIGMA MACHINE December 1932 Polish Cipher Bureau The Polish government's cryptography agency decoded the cipher for Germany's early Enigma debit card numbers were stolen from users of Heartland Payment Systems.
+THE ENIGMA MACHINE December 1932 Polish Cipher Bureau Die Polah government's cryptography agency decoded the cipher for Semany's early Enigma

-U.S. President Richard Nixon was involved in the break-in at the Watergate Hotel where cash found on the burglars was used by a Nixon campaign committee.
+U.S. President Richard Nison was involved in the break-in at the Watergate Hotel where cout found on the burgloss was used by a Nixon